microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 ![](../img/oneshot_mode.png)

 As suggested in the [paper][6], a dropout method is implemented to the inputs for every layer.
 The dropout rate is set to r^(1/k), where 0 < r < 1 is a hyper-parameter of the model (default to be 0.01) and k is number of optional inputs for a specific layer.
 The higher the fan-in, the more likely each possible input is to be dropped out.
 However, the probability of dropping out all optional_inputs of a layer is kept constant regardless of its fan-in.
 Suppose r = 0.05.
 If a layer has k = 2 optional_inputs then each one will independently be dropped out with probability 0.051/2 ≈ 0.22 and will be retained with probability 0.78.
 If a layer has k = 7 optional_inputs then each one will independently be dropped out with probability 0.051/7 ≈ 0.65 and will be retained with probability 0.35.
 In both cases, the probability of dropping out all of the layer's optional_inputs is 5%.
 The outputs of candidate ops are dropped out through the same way.
+[Here]() is an example for oneshot_mode.

 <a name="DartsMode"></a>